-Learn everything about Chateau Monbousquet St. Emilion, Bordeaux with wine tasting notes and wine with food pairing tips.
+Learn everything about Chateau Monbousquet St. Emilion with wine tasting notes and wine with food pairing tips.
 Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Monbousquet History, Overview

-In February, 2013, Gerard Perse sold a portion of Chateau Monbousquet to a large, anonymous, French, pension fund.
-The sale was motivated by French tax laws to allow for his daughter Angelique and her husband, Henrique Da Costa to eventually take over all the Perse owned wineries which include Chateau Pavie, Chateau Bellevue Mondotte and Chateau Pavie Decesse as well as their estates in the Cotes de Castillon appellation.
+This allowed his daughter Angelique and her husband, Henrique Da Costa to eventually take over all the Perse-owned wineries which include Chateau Pavie, Chateau Bellevue Mondotte, and Chateau Pavie Decease. as well as their estates in the Cotes de Castillon appellation.

 Chateau Monbousquet Vineyards, Terroir, Grapes, Winemaking

 The 32 hectare Monbousquet Saint Emilion vineyard is planted to 60% Merlot, 30% Cabernet Franc and 10% Cabernet Sauvignon.
 This shows a change in the vineyards since it was first purchased by Gerard Perse, with more Cabernet Franc and less Merlot in the vineyard.

 The vines are planted to a density of 5,500 vines per hectare.
 The average age of the vines is 40 years.
 The terroir of sand, clay, and gravel soils is not the best in St. Emilion.

 The vineyard can be divided into three sections.
 For the red wines, You find more sand and clay in the north and more gravel with sand in the south.
 However, Gerard Perse gets the most out of their terroir.